itchio/itchio-i18n/README.md

 a time.
 The cut up chunks give no context, which would lead to confusing the translator and a poor translation.

-So, it's necessary to include the markup in the translation string to capture the whole sentence.
-In this case the translator would be expected to work around the HTML, moving it if necessary.
-There are some issues with this
+To avoid this, you could include the entire text with markup verbatim for the translator to work with.
+The translator would be expected to work around the HTML, moving it if necessary.
+Although it works, there are many downsides with this approach:
-though:

 * If the markup is complicated, then it makes it much more difficult to work with.
 The translator could easily make a mistake and break the functionality of the page.
-* The markup is locked into the translation.
+* The markup is frozen into the translation files.
 If it needs to be updated later, then every translation must be edited by a programmer.
 * Putting raw HTML into the translation string means that it would be rendered in the page without HTML escaping.
-A XSS vulnerability may be introduced, and the risk is greater especially with crowdsourced translation.
-Stray characters may also break the entire page.
+A XSS vulnerability may be introduced, with additional risk from a crowdsourced translation.
+Stray characters could break the entire page.

-To solve all of these problems, a special reduced syntax is introduced:
+To solve all of these problems, we've come up with a special reduced syntax:

     To log in, <a>click here</a> and type your password

 It looks like HTML, but it only supports a tag names with no attributes.
-Because it is a subset of HTML it's much easier to validate.
+Because it's a subset of HTML, it's much easier to validate.
 It's also very short, so it's easy for translators to work with it.
-Any text can be rendered HTML escaped to prevent any invalid markup or vulnerabilities.
+Regular text can be rendered HTML escaped to prevent any invalid markup or vulnerabilities.

-The `a` in this example actually references a variable named `a` in our code where the translation is rendered.
+The `a` in this example actually references a variable named `a`.
 In our code we pass a function that is responsible for rendering the full HTML tag.
-Here's what it looks like on our end (in MoonScript)
+Here's what it looks like on our end (in MoonScript):

 ```moon